POBOROJO/Kanha-GPT/README.md

 3. Make sure to Copy that key.
 4. Next step after you get the key go to your preferred IDE.
 5. Navigate to the`server.js` file
-6. Replace this "YOUR_API_KEY" your API key "Enter within the inverted commas".
+6. Replace this "YOUR_API_KEY" with your API key make sure to "Enter within the inverted commas".

 ### Prerequisites:
 Make sure you have NodeJs installed in your system.